legend80s/gallery-server/README.md

 *Photos from pixabay API of Yosemite.*

-## Features
+## Features 🌟

-1. Photos in your PC can be viewed in your mobile phone's browser!
+1. 📱 Photos in your PC can be viewed in your mobile phone's browser!
+So your can download photos on your PC to mobile phone.
-2. Security on privacy to prevent eavesdropping.
-API or image resources without a specific token is forbidden, but you can still share with your friends by sending him the token.
+2. 🔐 Security on privacy to prevent eavesdropping.
+API or images without token are forbidden, but you can still share with your friends by sending him the token.
-3. Theme togglable between light and dark.
+3. 🎭 Light and dark theme.
-4. Videos also supported!
+4. 🎞️ Videos also supported!
-5. More than one galleries can be served at the same time.
+5. 🖼️ More than one galleries can be served at the same time.
-6. A lot of gallery features.
+6. 📚 A lot of gallery features.
 Check it at [react-images](https://jossmac.github.io/react-images/#/accessibility).

-## FAQ
+## FAQ 🙋‍♂️

 1. Q: Why `403 forbidden`？